sarahlehman/smalltownkitten/content/post/the-whole-gray-hair-thing.md

 fair that men with gray hair are deemed silver foxes and women with gray hair are seen as witches.
 It isn’t fair that gray hair on a man makes him seem older and more distinguished, and gray hair on a woman makes her seem… well... just plain old.
-It’s one of the *many* arenas where a frustrating double standard exists.
+It’s one of the *many* areas where a frustrating double standard exists.

 But at the same time, women who decide to have jet black hair at age 60